Zequez/logseq-vault/pages/The Hidden Purpose Process.md

 - Procedure for distilling the three, four or five [[Shadow Principles]] of your [[Hidden Purpose]].
 - The process is horrendous.
-The term 'disillusionement' does not even come close to depicting what it feels like.
+The term 'disillusionment' does not even come close to depicting what it feels like.
+- Best done under the guidance of someone skilled in navigating [[Underworld]] spaces with absolute [[Clarity]].
 -
 -
 - ---